-The jump start positive terminal on the discharged battery (2) is located in the engine compartment on the driver side of the vehicle.
+The discharged battery positive (+) terminal and the discharged battery negative (-) terminal are on the driver side of the vehicle.

-The jump start positive terminal (4) and negative terminal (3) are on the battery of the vehicle providing the jump start.
+The good battery negative (-) terminal and good battery positive (+) terminal are on the battery of the vehicle providing the jump start.

-The positive jump start connection for the discharged battery is under a trim cover.
-Open the cover to expose the terminal.
+The discharged battery positive (+) terminal is under a cover.
+Remove the cover to expose the terminal.

-1. Check the other vehicle.
+Check the other vehicle.
 It must have a 12-volt battery with a negative ground system.